 However, never, ever take these rafts into remote areas or on longer river floats (and this includes long day trips, too).
 These cheap inflatable rafts are cheap for a reason – they are poor quality.
 And they will almost certainly fail you at a critical time.

-I’ve traveled hundreds of miles in my Sea Eagle 8 recreational raft in all sorts of weather and through all sorts of water.
+I’ve traveled hundreds of miles in my Sea Eagle 8 recreational raft in diverse weather and through all kinds of water.
 And yet it hasn’t developed a hole or a leak.
-And on top of that, my raft cost only about $100 more than the junk at Wal-Mart.
+Moreover, my raft cost only about $100 more than the junk at Wal-Mart.

 So, if you are serious about floating rivers in a raft, do yourself a favor and get a good one.
 In the end, you’ll be happy you did.